prometheuxresearch/docs/docs/learn/vadalog/10-sql-integration.md

 ### 1. SQL in Rule Bodies (Simple Approach)

-You can replace the traditional Datalog body with a SQL `SELECT` statement using the `<-` operator:
+You can replace the traditional Vadalog body with a SQL `SELECT` statement using the `<-` operator:

 ```prolog
 result_predicate() <- SELECT column1, column2 FROM table WHERE condition.